libra2org/libra2-core/RUST_SECURE_CODING.md

 # Secure Coding for Libra2 Core

-These Rust Secure Coding Guidelines are essential for anyone contributing to Aptos, reflecting our security-first approach.
-As Aptos is built with a primary focus on security, these guidelines, derived and adapted from ANSSI's Secure Rust Guidelines, are integral to maintaining the high standards of safety and robustness in aptos-core.
+These Rust Secure Coding Guidelines are essential for anyone contributing to Libra2, reflecting our security-first approach.
+As Libra2 is built with a primary focus on security, these guidelines, derived and adapted from ANSSI's Secure Rust Guidelines, are integral to maintaining the high standards of safety and robustness in libra2-core.
 Libra2 contributors are encouraged to thoroughly understand and apply these principles in their work.

 ## Development Environment